ocrosby/notes/aws/networking.md

 0.0.0.0 is not used

-typically addresses ending in .255 are not used as an address
+typically addresses ending in .255 are not used as an address because they are used as broadcast addresses

 for example 1.2.3.255 would not be used as an address